kiwicopple/paul.copplest.one/docs/knowledge/philosophy/spiritual-bypassing.md

 ### Noticing

 No surprises, the way to resolve spiritual bypassing is through mindfulness.
 If you catch yourself "spiritualizing", look earlier in the loop: label the mental state underlying the thought and label the feeling tone(s) inside the body.

 If possible, come back to the original sensory contact that triggered the chain.
-In Buddhism there are considered to be six sense bases rather than the tradition five we have in western cultures: eyes, ears, tongue, body, nose, and _mind_.
+In Buddhism there are considered to be six sense bases rather than the traditional five we have in Western cultures: eyes, ears, tongue, body, nose, and _mind_.

-From the mind rises mental objects (thoughts, memories, images, concepts), similar to smell arising from the nose.
-This makes the diagram above incomplete - a thought isn't just something that arises *after* sensory contact, it is also a form of sensory contact.
+From the mind rise mental objects (thoughts, memories, images, concepts), similar to smell arising from the nose.
+This makes the diagram above incomplete — a thought isn't just something that arises *after* sensory contact, it is also a form of sensory contact.
 This is basically what's happening when you lie awake at 3am: no new sensory contact from the world, but the anxiety continues to compound in a way that doesn't allow you to fall asleep.

 Mental objects should be treated no differently than any other sense: notice them as arising from the mind like smells from the nose, note their feeling tone, and refrain from proliferating them.